ITU-BDSA23-GROUP23/Chirp/docs/report.md

 The navigation bar is changed upon user authentication.
 It has links to the pages: "My Timeline", "Public Timeline", "For You", "About Me" and "Logout."
 The navigation bar is visible on all pages.
 On every page where there are cheeps, the user is able to express reactions, and follow/unfollow authors of all cheeps, not made by themself.
 On the public timeline, they are also able to submit cheeps and sign out.
-They can also react to cheeps and follow/unfollow authors on cheeps, if they aren't the author of the cheep themselves.
 On "my timeline", the user can submit cheeps, and see their own cheeps.
 On "For you", they can see the cheeps of the people that they follow.
 On the "About me" page, they can see the users they follow, the people who follow them, the number of each, and their own most recent cheeps.
-They can press the "Forget me" button, which deletes everything about them, from the database.
-They can also go to the timeline of other users by pressing their name found on any of the lists.
+They can press the "Forget me" button, which deletes all stored information and any references to them, from the database.
+They can also go to the timeline of other users, by pressing their name found on the following/follower lists.

 <!--
 Should we write about what a user can do in our application here?
 User flow?